annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 15. Account for the huge flooding of million cities in India including the smart ones like Hyderabad and Pune.
 Suggest lasting remedial measures.
 (250 words)
 16. India has immense potential of solar energy though there are regional variations in its development.
 Elaborate.
 (250 words)
 17. Examine the status of forest resources of India and its resultant impact on climate change.
 (250 words)
 18. Is diversity and pluralism in India under threat due to globalisation?
 Justify your answer.
-(250 words) #Art_Culture #globalization
+(250 words)  #globalization
 19. Customs and traditions suppress reason leading to obscurantism.
 Do you agree?
 (250 words) #Art_Culture
 20. How have digital initiatives in India contributed to the functioning of the education system in the country?
 Elaborate your answer.
 (250 words)